-Section 52.
-Vacation Scheduling.
+Section 53.
 The Employer retains the right to determine the number of employees who may be on vacation at any given time.
-However, in no event shall it be less than two (2) persons per retail bargaining unit and one (1) person per meat bargaining unit, except for any week of and the week before a holiday covered under this contract as well as Mother's Day and Valentine's Day, when the Employer may limit the number of people on vacation to no less than one (1) per bargaining unit.
-If a dispute develops between employees as to vacation preference, seniority shall govern within the department, the classification and store.
+However, in no event shall it be less than two (2) persons per retail and one (1) person per meat classification, except for any week of and the week before a holiday covered under this contract as well as Mother's Day and Valentine's Day, when the Employer may limit the number of people on vacation to no less than one (1) per retail or meat classification.
+If a dispute arises between employees as to vacation preference, seniority shall govern within the department, the classification and store.
 Any vacation weeks that become available after the posting of such roster shall be offered by seniority within the classification and store.

-The Employer will post a notice December 1 of the prior calendar year, and the employees will sign the roster as to their choice of vacation.
-This list will remain posted for selection until January 31 of each calendar year.
+Section 54.
+The Employer will post a notice December 1 of each calendar year, and the employees will sign the roster as to their choice of vacation.
+This list will remain posted for selection until February 1 of each calendar year.
+Vacation calendar period commences on March 1 of each year to the last day of February the following year.

-Any employee who fails to sign such roster prior to January 31, will be permitted to take vacation at a time that will not interfere with the other employees' established vacation period(s).
+Section 55.
+Any employee who fails to sign such roster prior to February 1 will be permitted to take vacation at an agreed upon time that will not interfere with the other employees' established vacation period.